 Although Westmoreland was less than truthful about the ambush at LZ Albany, he persuaded himself that the overall Ia Drang campaign represented a victory for the U.S. and for his attrition strategy.
 In Westmoreland’s mind, the 1st Cavalry Division had achieved several important objectives at the Battle of the Ia Drang Valley.

 Even though ample evidence existed at the time that the North Vietnamese and Vietcong sought battle at the Ia Drang, Westmoreland insisted the U.S. successfully hunted down the enemy in western Pleiku Province and obliged him to do battle on American terms.
 For the attrition strategy to succeed in South Vietnam, this is exactly what U.S. forces had to be able to do over and over again in the road-less expanses of South Vietnam.
-Since U.S. forces had done it at the Ia Drang Valley, one of the most remote regions in all of Indochina, Westmoreland concluded that U.S. units could find the enemy anywhere, which meant the U.S. would be able to attrite the enemy at a level of its own choosing – a factor crucial to breaking the enemy’s will to resist.
+Since U.S. forces had done it at the Ia Drang Valley, one of the most remote regions in all of Indochina, Westmoreland concluded that U.S. units could find the enemy anywhere, which meant the U.S. would be able to attrite the enemy at a rate of its own choosing – a factor crucial to breaking the enemy’s will to resist.

 Just as important as finding the enemy, the 1st Cavalry Division was able to fight the enemy in sustained combat along South Vietnam’s western frontier.
 This is where Westmoreland wanted to fight Communist main forces, far from South Vietnam’s population centers and in locations where the full weight of U.S. firepower could be brought to bear on the enemy without causing civilian casualties.

 Before the Battle of the Ia Drang, there existed doubts within the U.S. high command and at the White House about whether U.S. forces could actually pursue an attrition strategy in South Vietnam’s hinterland.
 The most senior ranking officer to question the feasibility of fighting in the hinterland was Westmoreland’s immediate superior in Honolulu – Admiral U.S. Grant Sharp.
 Being a true navy man, Sharp thought U.S. units should be based close to the South China Sea and the ports that supplied them.
 Sharp wasn’t sure American troops could be resupplied and reinforced by helicopters alone.
 The admiral also believed the Communists should be encouraged to come down from the highlands to gain access to the lowland population.
 Once enemy units entered the relatively open country along the coastal plain, they could be destroyed by accurate and deadly U.S. firepower.
 American firepower, according to Sharp, would be far more effective against the enemy in South Vietnam’s lowlands than in the wooded highlands.
 In addition, the proximity of U.S. troops to resupply and reinforcement on the coast would enable U.S. units to rapidly “pile on” the enemy after he had been fixed on the ground.
-However, the reported high enemy death toll at Ia Drang, plus the ability of the 1st Cavalry to reinforce and resupply by helicopter, dispelled Sharp’s doubts about U.S. units operating in the highlands.
+Nevertheless, the reported high enemy death toll at Ia Drang, plus the ability of the 1st Cavalry to reinforce and resupply by helicopter, dispelled Sharp’s doubts about U.S. units operating in the highlands.
 After the battle, Sharp, like Westmoreland, concluded that the 1st Cavalry could operate a multi-battalion operation far from its home base at An Khe and still inflict prohibitive casualties on the enemy.

 Both Sharp and Westmoreland recognized that the Battle of the Ia Drang Valley was a test of the airmobile concept, which involved the rapid cross-country movement of U.S. troops by helicopter.
-The 1st Cavalry’s Brigadier General Richard T. Knowles summarized the concept in an interview with CBS News, “I think the thing that is new is this, this, this pogo type concept where we leap into an area, start a fight, finish it up to the best of our ability and then jump over and latch on to another chunk of the enemy and chew him up.
+The 1st Cavalry’s Brigadier General Richard T. Knowles summarized the concept in an interview with CBS News, “I think the thing that is new is this, this, this pogo-type concept where we leap into an area, start a fight, finish it up to the best of our ability and then jump over and latch on to another chunk of the enemy and chew him up.
 You couldn’t get into this area on the ground.
 You just couldn’t make it and couldn’t resupply.
 You had to have helicopters to support what we’ve been doing.”
 The 1st Cavalry’s overall commander, Major General Harry W.O.
 Kinnard, went further, “With air mobility, the soldier has been freed forever from the tyranny of terrain.”

 Knowles and Kinnard viewed the helicopter as a panacea.
 The magical flying machine would overcome South Vietnam’s physical obstacles; it would take U.S. soldiers into the heart of enemy territory; it would enable the U.S. to attrite the North Vietnamese and Vietcong; and ultimately it would win the war.
 For Knowles and Kinnard, the Battle of the Ia Drang Valley proved the helicopter’s worth.

 But the helicopter distorted American thinking, especially with regard to the Vietnamese environment.
 The whirlybird made American military men believe the impossible was possible.
 Traveling at over 100 miles per hour, the UH-1D “Huey” shrunk time and space, making South Vietnam seem smaller than it was.
 The helicopter carried men through clouds, over mountains, along valleys, and into jungles; it jumped rivers, rice paddies, beaches, and swamps.
 The helicopter so warped American perceptions that military men came to believe the machine could overcome all of South Vietnam’s environmental constraints.
-Westmoreland once told a group of G.I.’s, “We have complete air superiority…and we can do anything we want anywhere we want.
+Westmoreland once told a group of GIs, “We have complete air superiority…and we can do anything we want anywhere we want.
 We can put our people in and out of any place in the country” It was that sort of thinking that led Westmoreland to believe that the helicopter would allow him to set the tempo of the war and determine the rate of enemy attrition.

 U.S. commanders were also encouraged by the deployment of firepower against Communist units at the Ia Drang.
 A successful attrition strategy depended on the United States deploying its full complement of weapons in the most remote regions of South Vietnam.
 Ia Drang showed that that could be done.
-Artillery, helicopter gunships, ground attack planes, and B-52 bombers rained down death and destruction on the Communists around LZ X-Ray, LZ Albany, and along the slopes of the Chu Pong Massif.
+Artillery, helicopter gunships, ground attack planes, and B-52 bombers rained down death on the Communists around LZ X-Ray, LZ Albany, and along the slopes of the Chu Pong Massif.
 The Ia Drang witnessed the first use of the B-52 in the role of tactical air support.
-Not surprisingly, the Air Force claimed the B-52 raids against the Chu Pong on November 16, 1965, resulted in a large, but indeterminate, number of Communist casualties.
+Not surprisingly, the Air Force claimed the B-52 raids against the Chu Pong Massif on November 16, 1965, resulted in a large, but indeterminate, number of Communist casualties.

 And then there was the enemy body count.
-Lt.
-Col. Harold Moore determined that U.S. forces had racked up 634 confirmed Communist kills in the vicinity of LZ X-Ray.
+Lieutenant Colonel Moore determined that U.S. forces had racked up 634 confirmed Communist kills in the vicinity of LZ X-Ray.
 Confirmed kills meant that Moore and his men had actually gone out and counted bodies on the battlefield.
 Moore estimated that another 1,215 Communist soldiers had either died or been wounded around LZ X-Ray, but their bodies were never found.
 U.S. officials later asserted that an additional 430 Communist troops had died at LZ Albany and LZ Columbus – the bulk of those casualties fell to airstrikes and artillery.
 Hanoi alleged that 559 of its troops died during the Battle of the Ia Drang Valley.

 If the U.S.’s total enemy KIA figures for the Battle of the Ia Drang Valley are accepted at face value (which they should not be), the U.S. lost 237 KIA to the Communists’ 2,279 KIA/WIA.
 These numbers correlated with Brigadier General Richard T. Knowles’s contention that the battle resulted in a kill ratio of from seven to ten North Vietnamese/Vietcong dead to every one U.S. dead.
 During the Korean War, the U.S. chalked up a similar kill ratio against the Chinese and North Korean Communists.
 In that earlier war, the U.S. successfully conducted an attrition strategy against the Communists to preserve a non-Communist state in South Korea.
-Knowles’s focus on the ten to one ratio in the body count implied that if the U.S. continued to maintain such a favorable kill ratio in South Vietnam, the United States would eventually succeed in attriting the North Vietnamese and Vietcong, with the same results as in Korea – the survival of a non-communist South Vietnam.
+Knowles’s focus on the ten-to-one ratio in the body count implied that if the U.S. continued to maintain such a favorable kill ratio in South Vietnam, the United States would eventually succeed in attriting the North Vietnamese and Vietcong, with the same results as in Korea – the survival of a non-communist South Vietnam.
 But Knowles’ numbers were suspect, not only because his kill ratio matched almost exactly the ten-to-one kill ratio favored by Westmoreland and the staff at MACV, but also because there was no way to verify the huge number of unconfirmed enemy kills either at LZ X-Ray or LZ Albany.

 It wasn’t just Westmoreland, or Knowles, who believed the Battle of the Ia Drang Valley represented a U.S. victory.
 Morley Safer and the news editors at CBS came to the same conclusion.
 Safer’s nationally-televised report, “The Battle of Ia Drang Valley,” mirrored MACV’s interpretation of events.
 In later years, the Pentagon, and especially Westmoreland, frequently criticized the media for its apparently biased, dovish coverage of the war.
 But there was nothing in Safer’s news story that could have been labeled dovish or biased.
 If there was bias, it was in the U.S. military’s favor.